Boston Stroke Lawyers

 How To Determine Medical Malpractice in Stroke

-When stroke is not properly diagnosed it can be due to medical negligence by the treating physician or other attending medical personnel, or related to misinterpreted tests, medication errors, communication errors, hospital staffing, among other errors.
+When stroke is not properly diagnosed or treated it can be due to medical negligence by the treating physician or other attending medical personnel, or related to misinterpreted tests, medication errors, communication errors, hospital staffing, among other errors.

 In such cases, filing a medical malpractice lawsuit allows a patient or patient's family to seek compensation for their injuries, medical expenses, lost wages, and pain and suffering.

+If you are wondering, "Can I sue a doctor or hospital for stroke?" we can help answer your questions.
 Deciding whether events involved in the diagnosis and treatment of stroke constitute medical malpractice should only be decided by attorneys experienced in stroke lawsuits.
 If you have any questions about whether you or a loved one received appropriate medical care related to a stroke, please do not hesitate to have your case reviewed by one of our stroke attorneys.

 Our medical malpractice attorneys are licensed and practicing in Massachusetts, New Hampshire and Rhode Island.

 Below are some of Lubin & Meyer's verdicts and settlements related to stroke:

 - $35.4 million verdict - Mother paralyzed by stroke following childbirth